 TL;DR: Anthropic dropped the visible context counter from Claude Code for a cleaner UI.
 Without it I can’t tell how full the window is, so auto-compaction fires when I don’t want it to.
-I built a status line that always shows it. ~100 lines of Python, no dependencies, full script in a gist.
+I built a status line that always shows it, and that now also surfaces my account rate limits (the 5-hour session window and the weekly limit) on the same line, read from the same stdin payload at zero API cost. ~120 lines of Python, no dependencies, full script in a gist.

 The Goal